-A unique Aboriginal Owned & Operated enterprise, Angkerle Aboriginal Corporation is owned by the local Community members who are direct descendants of the Arrernte Aboriginal people, that have lived in this area for tens of thousands of years.
+A unique Aboriginal owned and operated enterprise, Angkerle Aboriginal Corporation is owned by the local community members who are direct descendants of the Arrernte Aboriginal people, that have lived in this area for tens of thousands of years.

-Walking access to the dramatic 80m sheer rock-face of the chasm is along a well maintained trail (1.2km/15mins each way), following the natural creek bed with seating & interpretative signage.
+Walking access to the dramatic 80m sheer rockface of the chasm is along a well maintained trail (1.2km/15 minutes each way), following the natural creek bed with seating and interpretative signage.

 Angkerle Atwatye “the Gap of Water” is a striking geological formation that has significant botanical, bird-watching & wildlife photography appeal.
-It is an important cultural site for Arrernte women and now provides a backdrop for authentic cross-cultural presentations, bush tucker tours, art workshops & language classes.
+It’s an important cultural site for Arrernte women, and now provides a backdrop for authentic cross-cultural presentations, bush tucker tours, art workshops and language classes.

-Kiosk Café – barista coffees, home baked scones, hot lunches, ice creams.
-Free picnic tables/BBQ/WC.
+• Kiosk café: barista coffees, home baked scones, hot lunches, ice creams.
+Free picnic tables/BBQ/toilets

 Disabled AssistanceCaters for limited mobility Caters for people with allergies and intolerances.
 Wheelchair access